- Denpasar, Indonesia; Ubud, Indonesia

 From babrirusas and orangutans to peacocks and sun bears, it’s a side of veterinary medicine few get to experience.
 Learn the basic principles in a variety of different settings and apply them to your work with rare and exotic species.
 This program will also provide you with the opportunity to practice critical thinking and problem solving.
 It teaches you not only how to care for different types of animals, but also how to balance preventative healthcare and hands-on intervention.
 However, it’s not all work and no play– snorkel with manta rays at Manta Point and explore Bali’s rich and unique culture by wandering market streets, venturing to ancient temples and attending an authentic Kecak Fire Dance.

 Learn what being a veterinarian is all about as you treat and rehabilitate an array of animals that are as varied and exotic as magical Bali.
 Against a backdrop of lush rice terraces, pristine beaches and active volcanoes, work alongside veterinarians at wildlife rescue centers on Bali and Sulawesi.
 Gain hands-on veterinary experience while conducting physical exams, practicing preventive medicine and learning about animal behavior and anatomy.
-Volunteer with animal groups to help care for Bali’s indigenous dog population, assisting with spays and neuters, and visit an elephant sanctuary and shark rehabilitation project to see the harsh realities of animal tourism and the illegal animal trade firsthand.
+Volunteer with animal groups to help care for Bali’s indigenous dog population, assisting with spays and neuters, learn from two different wildlife rescue centers and explore the harsh realities of animal tourism and the illegal animal trade firsthand.

 Our programs are unrivaled because of Broadreach's unique blend of meaningful community service, cultural exploration and hands-on learning in truly spectacular destinations.
 Community service is an integral part of every Broadreach adventure, complementing and interwoven into the academic and cultural focus of the program.
 While making a real contribution to the communities we visit, service work provides rich opportunities for learning, personal growth, leadership development and cultural understanding, offering our students remarkable perspectives on other people and places, as well as their role in the world.